 A thoughtful process is an important part of any investment approach, but it is especially crucial with private investing, given the illiquid nature of the investments, the multi-year commitment required, and the limited rights and transparency often afforded investors (Limited Partners – LPs) in a private investment fund.

-Private investment due diligence questionnaires (DDQs) have been developed for institutional investors but they are often long and can be quite technical.
+Private investment due diligence questionnaires (DDQs) have been developed for institutional investors, but they are often long and quite technical.

 Links to more information can also be found at the end of this paper following our Conclusions under Related Reading and Resources.